 For simple, everyday wear I love just throwing on a simple, comfortable t-shirt.
 I typically bring 3 or 4, not out of necessity so much as having some options.
 Sure Design make great travel shirts, as well as this one from PrAna because they’re lightweight, colourful and cheap.
-I also wear the brand, ‘Icebreaker’ shirts.
-They’re a little pricier, but the awesome benefits of Merino wool make them worth the cost.
+I also wear the brand, ‘Icebreaker’ shirts, They’re a little pricier, but the awesome benefits of Merino wool make them worth the cost.
 Easy to wash quick to dry, and they deter odors if you don’t have time to do either!

 Button-up Short Sleeved T-shirts

 To change things up a little, it’s nice to have some buttons and a collar in the wardrobe as well.
 The fabric is usually a little tougher than a basic t-shirt and the buttons allow you to let the breeze flow through on those really hot days.
-I wear several different brands, but North Face and Merrell really stand out as favourites.
+I wear several different brands, but North Face, Merrell and this one from PrAna really stand out as favourites.

 Long-Sleeved Button-up shirt

 I typically carry two long-sleeved collared shirts.
 One is a more casual shirt from Columbia, that is very lightweight and UV blocking This is my go-to flight shirt.
 Not only is it super comfortable, but it helps in making me look less like a grubby backpacker.

 The other shirt is a little more dressy.
 I actually wear it very rarely and at times wonder why I carry it at all.
 But it’s perfect for any kind of special occasion.
 Maybe you’re invited over for a nice dinner or heading to a fancy restaurant.
 Sometimes it’s just nice to dress up once in a while.